 Fiberglass profiles can be manufactured with non-skid surfaces to provide a safe work environment for employees.

 The exceptional physical and mechanical properties are driving the popularity of glass fiber composites (fiberglass composites) in the industry.
-By 2024, the global composites market size is projected to grow to $131.6 billion, up from $90.6 billion in 2019.
+By 2024, the global composites market is projected to reach $131.6 billion, up from $90.6 billion in 2019.
 Fiberglass will take up a large share of the pie.

 Currently, the fiberglass market is pegged at $17.1 billion and projected to grow at a compound annual growth rate (CAGR) of 7% to $23.9 billion by 2024.